Frequently Asked Questions

 WHEN IS THE BEST TIME TO COME AND SEE BIRDS?

 That varies from season to season.
-The best time to see cranes and waterfowl is in early March.
-If you want to see shorebirds, late April and early is a good time as is late August and early September.
+The best time to see sandhill cranes is mid-February to early March.
+Many waterfowl species are here at that time too.
+If you want to see shorebirds, late April through early May is a good time as is late August and early September.
 From June through August is an excellent time to come see Great Egrets, Night Herons and other marsh birds.
 Late June is also the prime time to come see the wildflowers blooming in the prairies.

 CAN SCHOOL GROUPS COME VISIT THE PROPERTY?